 Buy in bulk to have less packaging in the first place.
 You can store smaller amounts in reusable containers.

 Cleaning Products.
 Use biodegradable washing liquid for your own and the health of the oceans.
 It all drains straight to the ocean.
 You find this in organic stores (which you can find on Happy Cow).
-Vinegar + water remains a good cleaning product, for the boat interior as well as your hair.
+Baking Soda and Vinegar + water remains a good cleaning product, for the boat interior as well as your hair.

 Don’t buy items that contain lots of wrappers: candy, biscuits and tea (in Spain and Cabo Verde many brands even wrap every individual tea bags).
 Make your own.
 If you happen to do buy wrapped stuff, get rid off as much packaging as you can if your departure destination has facilities in place.